Sarah Haughey, a first year Sociology student, found the time, money and energy to set up a breakfast club for local children.

-In May 2016 Sarah Haughey was highly commended in the University's Making a Difference Awards for her work setting up and running the club with her friend Jennie Wadsworth.
+In May 2016 Sarah was highly commended in the University's Making a Difference Awards for setting up and running the club with her friend, Jennie Wadsworth.

-The club provides a free breakfast and activities for local children every day in the school holidays, to combat poverty and social exclusion.
+The club provides a free breakfast and activities for local children every day in the school holidays.
+This helps to combat poverty and social exclusion.

-We asked Sarah how she got involved with a range of community schemes and how she manages to fit these around her studies.
+We asked Sarah how she got involved with community schemes and how she manages to fit them around her studies.

 What was your role in the M32 Free Breakfast project?